Skip to main content

 Signs and symptoms

-Type 1 diabetes often appears suddenly during childhood or infancy.
+Type 1 diabetes often appears suddenly during childhood, adolescence, and even adulthood.
 Each child may experience symptoms differently, but the most common symptoms are:

 • Increased and significant thirst